arithmetica-org/arithmetica/README.md

 # Functions

-Currently, arithmetica has the following real number functions:
+Currently, arithmetica has the following decimal number functions:
+## Decimal number functions
 - `arccos()` complex the [inverse cosine](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions) of any number within the function's domain to any decimal place.
 - `arcsin()` computes the [inverse sine](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions) of any number within the function's domain to any decimal place.
 - `arctan()` computes the [inverse tangent](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions) of any number within the function's domain to any decimal place.